abiosoft/DevReload/README.md

 And that's all.
 Just use `dotnet watch run` and your browser will auto reload.

+## How

+DevReload monitors the ASP.NET app by long polling a REST endpoint and monitor static files with FileSystemWatcher.

 ## Configure

-You can modify the directories and file extensions.
+You can modify the directories and file extensions for static files only.

 ```csharp
 app.UseDevReload(new DevReloadOptions